Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 What it does: Extends the nationwide moratorium on evictions and foreclosures until at least March 31

-Support: Polling is scant here too, but a May survey from an interest group that opposes evictions showed 89 percent of people thought the federal government has an important role to play in preventing evictions amid the pandemic.
+Support: Polling is scant here, too, but a May survey from an interest group that opposes evictions showed 89 percent of people said the federal government has an important role to play in preventing evictions amid the pandemic.
 That’s not quite the same as whether they would support this specific action, but the concern and desire for federal action is clearly there.
 And this is notably something the Trump administration did, too.

 Student loan moratorium